-The Good Neighbor Guide is currently only available to those who participate in a Good Neighbor presentation or tabling event by MWMO staff.
-The presentations and tabling are offered free-of-charge to neighborhood and civic groups, environmental organizations, schools, faith-based groups and others who wish to educate their members on how to protect water quality and habitat in their communities.
+The Good Neighbor Guide is available to those who participate in a Good Neighbor presentation or tabling event by MWMO staff.
+The presentations and tabling are offered free-of-charge to neighborhood and civic groups, environmental organizations, schools, faith-based groups and inside the Mississippi Watershed who wish to educate their members on how to protect water quality and habitat in their communities.

-Our goal is for each participant to walk away from the Good Neighbor Guide presentation or tabling experience knowing how to:
+Our goal is for each participant to walk away from the Good Neighbor Guide presentation or tabling experience knowing:

-- Explain how water that falls on our properties and in our neighborhoods ends up in the Mississippi River.
+- How water that falls on our properties and in our neighborhoods ends up in the Mississippi River.

-- Give examples of pollutants that end up in the river and describe how they get there.
+- Examples of pollutants that end up in the river and describe how they get there.

-- Give examples of things residents can do to improve and protect water quality.
+- Examples of things residents can do to improve and protect water quality.

-Please contact Tammy Schmitz if your organization would like to host a Good Neighbor Guide presentation or tabling experience.
+Please contact Tammy Schmitz if your organization would like to host a Good Neighbor Guide experience and/or a Community Cleanup.